asefahmed500/collabslidesyncai-World-Hackathon/README.md

 *   **Data Source:** Presentation metadata (title, creator, team, last updated, etc.) is primarily fetched from **Firestore** (`presentations` collection).
 *   **Dashboard Page (`src/app/dashboard/page.tsx`):**
     *   Fetches presentations relevant to the logged-in user (created by them, shared with them, or accessible via their team) using `firestoreService.getPresentationsForUser()`.
-    *   If user is not in a team, displays options to create a team (using `createTeamForExistingUser` Server Action) or accept pending team invitations (using `/api/teams/invitations/respond` API route).
+    *   If user is not in a team, displays options to create a team (using `createTeamForExistingUser` Server Action) or accept pending team invitations (using Server Action `getPendingInvitationsAction` to fetch, then `/api/teams/invitations/respond` API route to respond).
     *   Client-side filtering, sorting, and search are applied.
 View mode can be toggled between grid and list.
 *   **Create Presentation:**
-    *   Handled by `createPresentationAction` Server Action, which calls `firestoreService.originalCreatePresentation` and logs activity.
+    *   Handled by `createPresentationAction` Server Action, which calls `firestoreService.originalCreatePresentation` and logs activity to Firestore and MongoDB.
 *   **Duplicate, Delete, Favorite Presentation:**
-    *   Handled by Server Actions (`duplicatePresentationAction`, `deletePresentationAction`, `toggleFavoriteStatusAction`) which call respective `firestoreService` functions and log activity.
+    *   Handled by Server Actions (`duplicatePresentationAction`, `deletePresentationAction`, `toggleFavoriteStatusAction`) which call respective `firestoreService` functions (e.g., `originalDuplicatePresentation`) and log activity.
 *   **User Analytics (Presentations Created, Slides Created):**
     *   Calculated client-side on the dashboard based on the fetched presentation data for the current user.